 Bronze Oak Grove is a welcoming, inclusive addition to the gardens this summer – an artwork you can walk around, sit on, interact with, a place to relax, think and play.
-The public are actively encouraged to engage with the work to bring it alive and participate in the creative process, including an exciting programme of events.
-Due to the warm reception the work has received, it will now remain in place until 8 January 2018.
+The public are actively encouraged to engage with the work to bring it alive and participate in the creative process.

 For a number of years, the Carters have been inspired by the work of Jacob de Gheyn II (1565–1629), a draughtsman, painter and engraver who was a contemporary of Rembrandt during the Dutch golden age.
 De Gheyn's work marks the transition from late 16th-century Mannerism to the more naturalistic style of the early 17th century and he was recognized as a giant in his time, though little known today.
 The Carters’ oak grove consists of nine identical tree stumps, fabricated in bronze, which take as their starting point De Gheyn’s botanical drawing from 1600.